 - Guarantor credentials - landlord's cost.

 - Drawing up the tenancy - landlord's cost.

-- Miss a TINY detail in following the new act and you risk a £5,000 fine - with much larger fines for any repeat.
+- Miss a TINY detail in following the new act and you risk a £5,000 fine.

-You should familiarise yourself with this summary of the tenant fees Act 2019 – which was introduced to English law on 1st June 2019.
-This follows the introduction in Scotland way back in November 2012.
+You should familiarise yourself with the tenant fees Act 2019 summary - which was introduced to English law on 1st June 2019.
+This followed the introduction in Scotland back in November 2012.
 And also in Wales from 1st September 2019.

 According to the UK government, the Tenant Fees Act 2019 has been introduced to bring to an end the charging of exorbitant fees by letting agents and self managing landlords.
 And as such there are many fees that you can no longer charge for - some would say unfairly.